mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 # 5 < 6
 ```

-Care should be taken when doing this though, as it can cause other issues.

 ## Logging

-An easier way to diagnose what went wrong in the last example would be to, have a look at the console's log.
+An easier way to diagnose what went wrong in the last example would be to have a look at the console's log.
 The console has two log files, one for the console class and another for the raw sent/received data.

-In the console log can see everything the console has sent and received, as well as control sequences indicating everything that it has searched for, matched, and flushed.
+In the console log we can see everything the console has sent and received, as well as control sequences indicating everything that it has searched for, matched, and flushed.
 This can be very useful for diagnosing when something has gone wrong!
 The console log is only updated when an operation on the console class takes place.